How to Create a WordPress Document Library

 You can edit the shortcode to list specific documents only, such as files from a specific category.

-Depending on your settings and theme, here are some examples of what your WordPress document library might look like:
+Depending on your settings and theme, here are some examples of what your WordPress document library might look like.
+This first example is a classic document library:

 Use the knowledge base to configure the document library to your heart’s content.
-WordPress document management made simple!
+WordPress document management, or creating a WordPress document gallery made simple!
 You can also jump to the Bonus Tips section of this tutorial for more advice on how to perfect your WP document library.
 This includes advice on how to add filters above the list of documents, how to create a private document library, how to track document downloads, and more.

 Method 2 – Display media library files directly in a document library